crosscompute/crosscompute-docs/docs/automation-framework/README.md

 - ``CROSSCOMPUTE_LOG_FOLDER``: Your script can save log variables to this folder at the relative path specified in the configuration file.
 These log variables will be visible to the user.
 - ``CROSSCOMPUTE_DEBUG_FOLDER``: Your script can save debug variables to this folder at the relative path specified in the configuration file.
 These debug variables will not be visible to the user.

-Here is an example of a simple script that uses environment variables and a corresponding configuration file to define a web-based tool.
+Here is an example of a simple script that uses environment variables to define a web-based tool.
 Note that you will most likely use environment variables if your script is a Jupyter notebook.

 **Script (`run.py`)**